junxit/us-congress-bills-111/metadata.md

 - 2009-09-14 — Introduced in House
 - 2009-09-14 — Introduced in House
 - 2009-09-14 — Referred to the House Committee on Education and Labor.
+- 2009-10-06 — Considered under suspension of the rules. (consideration: CR H10471-10473)
+- 2009-10-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+741.
+- 2009-10-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-06 — Mr. Polis (CO) moved to suspend the rules and agree to the resolution, as amended.
+- 2009-10-06 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H10471)
+- 2009-10-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H10471)